Non-perturbative method to compute thermal correlations in one-dimensional systems: Conclusion

-To conclude, we have developed a versatile method for calculating thermal expectation values for 1D systems.
 We applied the method to the case of two tunnel-coupled 1D quasi-condensates and compared the results to the predictions of the simpler sine-Gordon model for which we obtained analytical results.
 We identified the cases when the two descriptions agree and when their predictions differ.

 Our non-perturbative method is based on the stochastic ordinary differential equation (It\={o} equation).
-It is applicable to basically all stable continuous 1D bosonic systems with local interactions as long as thermal fluctuations describable by classical fields dominate.
-Additional requirements are that the system is homogeneous and non-relativistic.
 The main advantage of the presented method is its computational efficiency.
 Calculating the $1.2 \times 10^5$ realizations used for Fig.~\ref{fig:fig1} and \ref{fig:fig1_a} takes around 2 hours on a desktop computer, which is at least by an order of magnitude shorter than what more traditional methods like stochastic Gross-Pitaevskii (SGPE)~\cite{Blakie08} would need.
 Moreover, we should mention the robustness of our method in the presence of (quasi)topological excitation.
 Such excitations often comprise a problem when using methods based on the evolution in presence of a noise term (SGPE) or some sort of the Metropolis-Hastings algorithm~\cite{Grisins13}.
 We therefore believe that our method will find its application in a broad research area.

-The authors thank S. Erne, V. Kasper, and J. Schmiedmayer for helpful discussions.
-We acknowledge financial support by the by the Wiener Wissenschafts und Technologie Fonds (WWTF) via the grant MA16-066 and by the EU via the ERC advanced grant QuantumRelax.
-This work was also supported by the Austrian Science Fund (FWF) via the project P~25329-N27 (S.B., I.M.), the SFB 1225 ISOQUANT, and the Doctoral Programmes W~1245 ``Dissipation und Dispersion in nichtlinearen partiellen Differentialgleichungen" (S.B.) and W~1210 CoQuS (T.S.).
+The ultimate goal of our work is to provide a method that could serve as a ``work horse'' in an experimental laboratory, yielding reliable results with minimum resources in terms of both computer memory and computation time.